ponylang/ponylang-website/content/reference/pony-performance-cheatsheet.md

 ### Hyper-threading {#hyperthreading}

 For some workloads, hyper-threading improves performance, for others, it can not affect or can hurt performance.
-You should test your application with hyper-threading enable and disabled.
+You should test your application with hyper-threading enabled and disabled.
 As a general rule of thumb, hyper-threading can often improve performance of your application if it's memory-bound and harm performance if it's CPU-bound.
 If you aren't familiar with hyper-threading, the [hyper-threading Wikipedia entry](https://en.wikipedia.org/wiki/Hyper-threading) is a good place to start.

 If you are following our ["pin your scheduler threads"](#pin-your-threads) advice, you want to be especially aware of hyper-threading.
 If you have hyper-threading on, your operating system might be seeing logical cores from hyper-threading as real physical cores.
 Don't be fooled.
 If you want to maximize performance by pinning threads to a CPU, you probably want to turn off hyperthreading.
 Be especially wary in environments like AWS that present "virtual CPUs" aka VCPUs.
 In the case of AWS, your 8 VCPUs are 4 real cores and 4 hyper-threads.
 You only want to be using the real cores, not the hyper-threads.